V4Fire/Client/src/core/component/decorators/README.md

 * `@prop` to declare a component's input property (aka "prop");
 * `@field` to declare a component's field;
 * `@system` to declare a component's system field (system field mutations never cause components to re-render);
-* `@computed` to attach meta-information to a component's computed field or accessor;
+* `@computed` to attach metainformation to a component's computed field or accessor;
 * `@hook` to attach a hook listener;
 * `@watch` to attach a watcher.